About Bob Aronson

 On August 21, 2007 I received a new heart at the Mayo Clinic in Jacksonville, Florida.
 All these years later I am very active, happy and loving life.
 God bless my donor and his family.
 His generosity toward a complete stranger will never be forgotten.

-We live in Jacksonville, Florida with our two dogs Riley the main dog and Ziggy the backup.
+Robin and I live in Jacksonville, Florida with our two dogs Reilly the main dog and Ziggy the backup.
 We are a very happy family.
 My gratitude to my donor, his family and the Mayo Clinic is beyond my ability to express.
 Suffice it to say I will do whatever is in my power to promote organ and tissue donation and to help support everyone affected by the issue.

 I am a former journalist, governor’s press secretary and communications consultant.
 I am also a political junkie.
 Originally from Minnesota I am married (Robin) have three children, 7 grandchildren and 3 great grandchildren.

 For over a quarter of a century leading up to my transplant I was a private communications consultant specializing in healthcare.
 My very first client was the Mayo Clinic.
 I also worked with 3M health care, UNOS, LIfeSource, Dartmouth University Medical Center, Duke University Medical Center and CH2M HILL, one of the nation’s largest environmental engineering firms.
-Prior to being a consultant I served for four years as the first Anchor for Morning Edition on the Minnesota Public Radio Network; was the Communications director for a Minnesota Governor and before that held positions as a broadcast journalist at several Midwest facilities.
+Prior to being a consultant I served for nearly four years as the first Anchor for Morning Edition on the Minnesota Public Radio Network; was the Communications director for Minnesota Governor Rudy Perpich fromm 1974 to 1978 and before that held positions as a broadcast journalist at several midwest facilities.

 I have a brother and sister of which I am very proud.
 They are twins.
-Terry is a Minnesota District Court Judge and Mary a retired but still the best 3rd grade teacher in America.
+Terry is a Minnesota District Court Judge and Mary retired but still the best 3rd grade teacher in America.
 My wife Robin is a caregiver, musician, artist, entrepreneur and the best friend I have.
+There is no way I could find words to express the admiration, respect and love that I have for my wife.